Cavalier Youth: Background

 You Me at Six released their third studio album Sinners Never Sleep in October 2011, which reached number three on the UK Albums Chart.
-Out of its four singles, "Loverboy" reached the highest, peaking at number 39 in the UK.
+Out of its four singles, "Loverboy" reached the highest position, peaking at number 39 in the UK.
 The album was certified silver by the British Phonographic Industry (BPI) by the year's end.
-In January 2012, vocalist Josh Franceschi said that he and guitarist Max Helyer had been writing new material, but estimated that they would not be working on another album for at least a year.
+Guitarist Max Helyer said the person that had signed them to Virgin in the first place had been replaced by its release.
+He added that they felt "like we got a bit lost because we lost our key person" at the label.
+In January 2012, vocalist Josh Franceschi said that he and Helyer had been writing new material, but estimated that they would not be working on another album for at least a year.

 In March 2012, the band released "The Swarm" as single.
 Helyer revealed that while they were recording it, they also worked on ideas for new songs.
+Following a headlining show at Wembley arena in December 2012, the band parted ways with their record label Virgin Records and their management.
+Helyer, who thought the relationship with the label was fine, explained their departure: "I think for them it wasn't enough for what they were putting in to it ... we kind of got dropped a little bit and we had to fight for things we didn't have to usually fight for".
+He mentioned that they found it difficult to have the same connection with someone new as they had with their predecessor.